- What is the motive for overloading the subscript operator in a class?

 Explanation:

-The correct answer is option (b).
-The friend function to overload the binary + operator should be declared with two parameters passed by constant reference.
+The accurate choice is alternative (b).
+The auxiliary function for overloading the addition operator should be defined with two parameters passed by constant reference.

-- Which of the following is a correct example for function overloading?
+- Which of the subsequent instances demonstrates proper function overloading?

 void print(int i);